authgear/authgear-server/docs/specs/webhook.md

 ### identity.phone.updated

-When a phone login id identity is being updated.
+Occurs when phone number is updated.
+Phone number can be updated by user in setting page.

 ```json5
 {